Updated 08/04/04

 #4.
 To guarantee that each data packet stays secure, a VPN wraps it in an outer packet, which is then encrypted via a process known as encapsulation.

-This is the key element of the VPN tunnel, keeping the data safe during the transfer process.
+This is the key element of the virtual private network tunnel, keeping the data safe during the transfer process.

 #5.
 When the data arrives at the server, the outer packet is removed via decryption.